 Moreover, many modern CRMs allow you to attach contracts and other financial documents to the client’s record.
 Thus, ensuring that all your teams are working with the latest information and have a complete customer view to provide best-in-class service.

-Don’t forget that without accurate contact coordination systems in place, your company may struggle with lead management and sales as potential customers will fall through the cracks.
+Don’t forget that without accurate contact coordination systems in place, your company may struggle with lead management and sales, as potential customers will fall through the cracks.
 Of course, this will reflect negatively on the bottom line and is something that any leader should focus on avoiding.

 Learn how a CRM Improves Lead Generation